 What I have learned is that by having the sermon pretty much done by midweek and ready for the Saturday revision, I am free to totally let it go on Friday.
 I do not look at it or even think about the sermon on Friday.
-One reason why I work so hard to get it done midweek is because when I didn't have it ready by my day off, I did ruminate on it (thus, undermining my day off).
+One reason why I work so hard to get it done midweek is that when I didn’t have it ready by my day off, I did ruminate on it (thus, undermining my day off).
 Ideally, the sermon should be ready for preaching on Wednesday.
 That ready.

 The Saturday review then becomes a compulsion for those who just NEED to tweak it as a form of preacher OCD.
 But I really don’t think about it on Friday.
 I don’t do email, phone, texting, or social media on Friday.
 And man, I love Friday!
 A work hard, rest well thing.